nadavhen/NadavFinalProject/README.md

 pip install pandas
 ```

+In some cases the packages clash or are undetected, to dill with these problem simply open a new python environment.
+In some cases this might not hekp and the re-installation of anaconda might be required.

 **Step 2**: download python files: Main.py, Primerdesigner.py, GUI.py and place them in the same directory.

 **Step 3**: Run the Main.py file using the command line or an IDE.
 After running the file the next window will open up: